freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-palindrome-checker-project/build-a-palindrome-checker.md

 assert.strictEqual(resultEl.innerText.trim().replace(/[.,?!]+$/g, '').toLowerCase(), 'five|\_/|four is not a palindrome');
 ```

-When the `#text-input` element contains a palindrome of random letters and it's reversal, the `#result` element
+When the `#text-input` element contains a palindrome created from a random sequence of alphanumeric characters, the `#result` element
 should correctly identify it as a palindrome.

 ```js